RyanSyme/url-of-sandwich/README.md

 #### **Design Differences**

 There are some minor differences from the original conception and the final website.
-* Origianlly I planned to have the Login and Sign up in the same place and have only one link in the Nav.
+* Originally I planned to have the Login and Sign up in the same place and have only one link in the Nav.
 I decided it would be cleaner to have a Login section and a sign up section.
 * I made the callout image a rolling carousel to make the home page more interesting and inviting.
 * I changed the search option from a "main ingredient" search to an "any ingredient" search for ease of use for the user.
-* I moved the sandwich description in the "view sandwich" page, from the side of the image to underneath, purely for astetical reasons.
+* I moved the sandwich description in the "view sandwich" page, from the side of the image to underneath, purely for aesthetical reasons.
-* I removed the "create a new sandwich" button from the profile page, as I felt it was an unnessasary addition.
+* I removed the "create a new sandwich" button from the profile page, as I felt it was an unnecessary addition.
 * I changed the database category from "main ingredient" to "category" for ease of use for the user (if a sandwich has only two ingredients, which is the main one?).

 ### **styling**